OGGM/oggm-edu/docs/examples.rst

 ---------------------------

-Here are examples of suggested activities developed by Josie Lino, a high school student who did an internship with us.
-They and have not yet been tested in class.
+Here are examples of suggested activities developed by Josie Lino, a high school student who wrote them during a short internship with us.
+They have not yet been tested in class.
 Feel free to adapt from them, and send us your suggestions!

 - :ref:`as_gallery`
 - :ref:`as_simulator`

 We don't have examples for the Glacier Explorer app yet.
-Send us some!
+Send us one!
 Or check out `this twitter thread <https://twitter.com/OGGM_org/status/1359450122451619842>`_ for some inspiration.